tannonk/llm_inference/README.md

 ## LLM Inference

-Experimental repository for inference with LLMs supported by HuggingFace.
+Experimental repository for text simplification with LLMs.

 ## Setup